jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am an economist working on the political economy of development, with particular emphasis on understanding the connection between economic forces and political instability in developing countries.
-I will join the Department of Economics at the National University of Singapore (NUS) as an Assistant Professor of Economics in summer 2022.
+I am an Assistant Professor of Economics at the National University of Singapore.
+My research focuses on the political economy of development, with particular emphasis on the connections between economic forces and political instability in developing countries.

 **Email:** jorismue@nus.edu.sg